A Research Protocol is a brief summary of planned research. Investigators use Research Protocols

 - a mentor or boss

 Because they are written for multiple audiences who may lack the investigator’s expertise, Research Plans are written as simply as possible.
 They avoid jargon and acronyms.
+They are reader-based as opposed to writer-based.
 They do not presume disciplinary expertise.

 - identify the audience, purpose, and significance of the research study in a research abstract